NativeScript/docs/content/guide/development-workflow/using-packages.md

 #### Importing and Using Plugins

-Once the plugin you need is installed, you can start using it in your project.
-Note that each plugin might have its configuration that needs to be satisfied so always check carefully the plugin's documentation and the README file.
-The below code snippet demonstrated the basic usage of **@nativescript/camera** plugin.
+Once the required plugin is installed, it can be utilized in the project.
+It's crucial to carefully review the plugin's documentation and README file as each plugin may have specific configuration requirements.
+The following code snippet demonstrates the basic usage of the [@nativescript/camera](https://docs.nativescript.org/plugins/camera.html) plugin:

 ```javascript
 import { requestPermissions } from '@nativescript/camera'